Our Trans-Siberian Winter Railway Russian holidays train tour is not an option for travelers with soft nerves. It’s adventurous and challenging!

 Enjoy the whole day train ride in Russian style as it is quite typical for locals.
 Use this time to gain some strength for the coming adventures and getting to know a bit more about life in Russia from the local perspective.
 Keep in mind that trains are the most popular and important transportation means in Russia!

-If you want to know more about Russian train please find some useful information here.
+If you want to know more about the Russian train please find some useful information here.

 Day 9: Krasnoyarsk